SciQLop/tscat/README.rst

      ``sqlalchemy.url = sqlite:////home/pboettch/.local/share/tscat/backend.sqlite``

-4. Edit the ``env.py`` file to point to the database model.
+5. Edit the ``env.py`` file to point to the database model.
-5. Remove the database file and create a new one corresponding to the orm of this tscat-version
+6. Remove the database file and create a new one corresponding to the orm of this tscat-version
-6. Create the first migration with ``alembic revision --autogenerate -m "Initial migration"``.
+7. Create the first migration with ``alembic revision --autogenerate -m "Initial migration"``.
-7. Edit the create migration-script and empty out upgrade and downgrade functions.
+8. Edit the create migration-script and empty out upgrade and downgrade functions.
 As we add alembic to an existing production database we do not want to change the database, but only add the migration.
-8. Run the migration with ``alembic upgrade head``.
+9. Run the migration with ``alembic upgrade head``.
 Now alembic should be in sync with the current database model and later migrations are possible.

+Steps 7 and 9 are to be repeated when the database model changes.